LIFELINES Program Feedback

 “I enjoyed the class and learning how to build a community.
 It made me think about the steps in making a community and how we can make EMS and friends more into an actual community and closer.
 The part that sticks with me the most from the class is consensus and how to get to camaraderie.”
 Jim Vardzel, BS, NRP, Training Coordinator/Paramedic Crew Chief, Cranberry Township EMS, Pennsylvania

-Find dates of Upcoming Programs – and the link to register – here!
+Find dates of upcoming programs and the links to register here!

 See Feedback from our other Programs here.